wp-plugins/oh-my-prints/readme.txt

 in the posts and pages overview there will be a column "sale clicks" which shows the number of times the widget is clicked.
 If the "for sale" link was followed on an photo which is not for sale an '*' is added to the counter.

 Btw.
-This plugin has notthing to do with "Oh My Print" or "Werk aan de muur".
-They don't have an api or any programmer support and this plugin basically redirects your users to the right page.
+This plugin has no connection with the company behind "Oh My Print" or "Werk aan de muur".
+They don't have an api or any programmer support and this plugin basically just redirects your users to the right page.
 To bad for the lack of api, I would love to show some real statistics..

+Since version 1.1 there's also a shortcode to use:

+[ohmyprints]This photo is for sale! <a %s>Click here</a> to go to the sales page.[/ohmyprints]

+The text will only be shown when there's an artcode for the page.
+The <a %s> will be changed into an link with the right info as needed.

 = example =